eagle9/palgo/remove-duplicate-letters/README.md

 316. Remove Duplicate Letters
-Hard
+Hard 848 79 Favorite Share

-Given a string which contains only lowercase letters, remove duplicate letters so that every letter appear once and only once.
+Given a string which contains only lowercase letters, remove duplicate letters so that every letter appears once and only once.
 You must make sure your result is the smallest in lexicographical order among all possible results.

 Example 1:
 Input: "bcabc"